Full Subgame-Perfect Implementation of Optimal Risk Sharing on an Infinite Menu: Multiple prior extension

 \section{Multiple prior extension}

-We extend the analysis to ambiguity by allowing each player $i$ to evaluate allocations under a credal set $\mathcal{P}_i$ of priors over $(\Omega, \mathcal{F})$.
-Technically, it is convenient to allow priors to be finitely additive probabilities (charges) dominated by the reference probability $\mathbb P$, so that $\mathcal P_i$ can be taken weak$^\ast$-compact.
-This ensures that the worst-case prior $\arg\min_{\mu\in\mathcal P_i}\langle f,\mu\rangle$ is attained.
-If one restricts attention to countably additive priors, compactness typically requires additional structure (e.g. a Polish state space and tightness/closedness conditions, via Prokhorov-type arguments) and/or restrictions on the class of test functions; we avoid these extra assumptions by working in $ba$.
+When players have diverse probability assessments of the uncertain events affecting the payoff, does P\&C still implement an efficient allocation?
+We extend the analysis to this scenario by allowing each player $i$ to evaluate allocations under a credal set $\mathcal{P}_i$ of priors over $(\Omega, \mathcal{F})$.
+We allow priors to be finitely additive probability charges to work with weak$^\ast$-compact credal sets and guarantee attainment of worst-case evaluations.
+We additionally require every prior to be dominated by the reference probability $\mathbb P$.
+This domination condition has a separate role: it ensures that prior-specific expectations and certainty equivalents are well defined on $L^\infty(\mathbb P)$ and that all players evaluate the same $\mathbb P$-a.s.-defined feasible menu.
+If one restricts attention to countably additive priors, compactness typically requires additional structure (e.g. a Polish state space and tightness/closedness conditions, via Prokhorov-type arguments) and/or restrictions on the class of test functions; we avoid these extra assumptions by working in the space of bounded finitely additive signed measures.

 We employ the max-min utility because it is a prominent class that fits these assumptions and is economically relevant as a utility in ambiguity in financial transactions.
-Let us go back to Example \ref{ex:entropic-simplex}.
-Let player $i$'s credal set be $\mathcal{P}_i =\{p \in [\underline{p}_i, \overline{p}_i]\}$, where $p \in \mathcal{P}_i$ is the possible probability that player $i$ is hit by hurricane.
-With max-min, each player behaves as if $\overline{p}_i$ is the hurricane probability in this case.